kehantan/labbook/docs/assays/plaque.rst

 #.
 Remove existing media from each well with serological pipette.

-    Aspirate media from wall of the well to prevent scratching on the cell layer
+    * Aspirate media from wall of the well to prevent scratching on the cell layer.

-    For this step we can still use serological pipette because the virus is not introduced to the wells yet.
+    * For this step we can still use serological pipette because the virus is not introduced to the wells yet.

 #.
 Wash cells with PBS.

    #.
 Dispense 300 uL of PBS into each well from the wall of each well.

-        There are actually no fixed amount to use, just need to cover the cell layer.
+        * There are actually no fixed amount to use, just need to cover the cell layer.
 I usually use 300 uL.

-        Dispense from the wall of each well to prevent detaching the cell layer due to pressure from micropipette.
+        * Dispense from the wall of each well to prevent detaching the cell layer due to pressure from micropipette.

    #.
 Tilt the plate side to side and back and forth for a few times to porperly wash the cells.